Divorce

 How can I prepare for a consultation with a divorce attorney?

-To prepare for a consultation with a divorce attorney, gather relevant documents such as financial statements, tax returns, property deeds, and any existing agreements.
-Being clear about your goals and concerns will also help the attorney provide you with tailored advice.
+To prepare for a consultation with a divorce attorney, gather essential documentation such as financial records, tax returns, property deeds, and any prior agreements with your spouse.
+It also helps to outline your goals for property division, custody, and support so your attorney can provide advice tailored to your priorities and concerns.

 What are the common misconceptions about the divorce process?